dwweiss/grayboxes/README.md

 _grayboxes_ contributes to the creation and evaluation of [white](https://github.com/dwweiss/grayboxes/wiki/2.-White-box-model), [gray](https://github.com/dwweiss/grayboxes/wiki/3.-Gray-box-model), and [black](https://github.com/dwweiss/grayboxes/wiki/4.-Black-box-model) box models of physical and chemical transport phenomena.

-Gray box models:
+Gray box models

 - are hybrids of theory-driven and data-driven submodels,
 - can have adjustable [degrees of transparency](https://github.com/dwweiss/grayboxes/wiki/5.-Model-evaluation#52-degree-of-model-transparency) (the more transparent, the more theory-driven),